Adams County Sheriff's office investigating deputy-involved shooting - Mississippi's Best Community Newspaper

 The second suspect was standing in the right corner of the room near where another semi-automatic weapon was found, Patten said.

-Officials said the search yielded four semi-automatic rifles including the one that was pointed at the officers, one semi-automatic handgun, brass catchers and several green-tipped military-grade high capacity magazines with penetrator rounds.
+Officials said the search yielded four semi-automatic rifles loaded with green-tipped military-grade high capacity magazines with penetrator rounds, one semi-automatic handgun and brass catchers.

 Two elderly women were also in the residence when officers arrived but were uninvolved in the incident, Patten said.